-- 7. The school is opposed to all forms of prejudice which stand in the way of fulfilling legal duties for all aspects of equality: - o prejudices around disability and special educational needs - prejudices around racism and xenophobia, including those that are directed towards religious groups and communities, for example anti-semitism and Islamophobia, and those that are directed against Travellers, refugees and people seeking asylum - o prejudices reflecting sexism and homophobia. - 8.
+The school is opposed to all forms of prejudice which stand in the way of fulfilling legal duties for all aspects of equality:

+- prejudices around racism and xenophobia, including those that are directed towards religious groups and communities, for example anti-semitism and Islamophobia, and those that are directed against Travellers, refugees and people seeking asylum - prejudices reflecting sexism and homophobia.

 There is guidance in the staff handbook on how prejudice-related incidents should be identified, assessed, recorded and dealt with.

-9. We take seriously our obligation to report regularly to the local authority about the numbers, types and seriousness of prejudice-related incidents at our school and how they were dealt with in line with existing and future legal requirements.
+We take seriously our obligation to report regularly to the local authority about the numbers, types and seriousness of prejudice-related incidents at our school and how they were dealt with in line with existing and future legal requirements.
+Our Hate Incident Reporting Procedure outlines in detail the procedure for this.